-Adding estimates in ZenHubTo get started with estimation in ZenHub, head to any Issue.
-Once in an Issue, on the sidebar will be a section for setting an ==Estimate==.
+To get started with estimation in ZenHub, head to any Issue.
+Once in an Issue, on the sidebar will be a section for setting an Estimate.

-The Fibonacci sequence is a popular Scrum method to follow when estimating work to be done as the story point values get significantly larger numbers.
-Going from quite small values to significantly large numbers reflect the uncertainty of estimating larger items.
+The Fibonacci sequence is a popular Scrum method to follow when estimating work to be done as the agile story point values get significantly larger numbers.
+Going from quite small values to significantly large numbers reflects the uncertainty of estimating larger items.

 A high estimate usually means that the work being estimated is not well defined.
 This uncertainty can create misunderstanding.
 Work that gets assigned a high story point value should be broken down in detail or transformed into multiple, smaller pieces of work.

 Once you have an estimated value in mind for an Issue, simply click on an estimated value from the Estimate dropdown.

 Need to customize the story point options in the Estimates dropdown?
 To delete an existing story point option from the list of options hover over the story point.
 Clicking the trash can that appears on the right of the story point will remove it from the list.

 Deleting the story point will permanently remove the estimate across all Issues where it has been assigned.
 Be sure to talk with your team before permanently deleting a story point option.

 To add a new story point option simply type the value you would like to add as an estimate.
 This will prompt you to create a new value.